 Dr Ian Higginson: I wrote, “It depends how you define resilience”.
 To some extent, I am with Tracy.
 The system already does not provide reliable, high-quality emergency care for many of our patients.
 You could say that it has already fallen off and demonstrated that it does not have resilience.
 We are running the system much too hot for it to have resilience in it.

 There are a couple of facts to back that up.
-A ??? study earlier this year showed that, at a spot time, between 10% and 25% of departments had no available resus bed.
+A UNCORKED study earlier this year showed that, at a spot time, between 10% and 25% of departments had no available resus bed.
 You want to keep at least one of those beds free—I try to do it all the time when I am on duty—for the next really sick patients and not have to juggle beds whenever someone comes in who is in cardiac arrest or critically ill.

 There was another paper by a group that showed that only 9.5% of departments which were surveyed felt that they could clear their ED if faced with a major incident.
 Only 15% were confident that their ED could respond to a major incident in current, overcrowded times.